How to get your license: Motor vehicle wholesaler

-- Have an exterior sign that is permanently affixed to the land or building with the business name and the type of business (such as auto wholesaler).
+- Have a permanently affixed exterior sign on the land or building with the business name and business type (such as auto wholesaler).

-- Have an office facility in a commercial building within the state and meet local zoning and land use laws.
+- Have an office facility in a commercial building in WA and meet local zoning and land use laws.

 - List all storage facilities for inventory with us (DOL).

-You’re not required to maintain normal business hours or maintain a telephone listing in the phone book.
+You’re not required to maintain normal business hours or a phone book listing.